DeepCallAI/deepcall_docs/docs/pilot.md

 ## 🎯 What you get
 - Real-time AI-generated insights
 - A summary report at the end of the pilot
-- Free access to our early dashboard
+- Free access to our early dashboard with detailed calls and analytics

 ## 🚀 How to Join the Pilot